 - Helps owner obtain loans and other financial transactions by using the land title as collateral.

 A land title is a powerful document as once it is registered, it cannot be defeated even by adverse, notorious possession.
 As a binding, conclusive document, it is issued as absolute proof of ownership of the property whose name appears on the land title documentation.
 Thus, even when someone claims ownership by virtue of occupying the property for many years, he or she can’t be legally considered an owner without a land title under his or her name.

 Deed of sale vs land title: What is the difference?

-Although both have something to do with property ownership, the deed of sale and land title are two different things.
+Although both have something to do with property ownership, the deed of sale and land title are different.
 A deed of sale is a preliminary requirement that leads to the issuance of a land title.
-It is proof that a transaction has taken place between the property seller and the property buyer.
+It is proof that a transaction has occurred between the property seller and the buyer.
 Once the deed of sale document has been notarized and signed, it serves as proof that both parties have fulfilled the requirements of the sale.

 In the Philippines, the deed of sale is required by the Bureau of Internal Revenue to review and process tax payments before the land title is transferred from one ownership to another.

 An accomplished deed of sale paves the way for the processing of land titles under the new owner’s name.
 In short, before a land title is issued, both the property owner/seller and the buyer has to work on the deed of the sale first.